GridTools/gt4py/docs/development/ADRs/0019-Connectivities.md

 In the early days of itir, a `offset` was a literal in the IR.
 Its meaning was only provided at execution time by a mapping from `offset` tag to an entity that we labelled `OffsetProvider`.
 We had mainly 2 kinds of `OffsetProvider`: a `Dimension` representing a Cartesian shift and a `NeighborTableOffsetProvider` for unstructured shifts.
 For the frontend type-checking we later introduce a `FieldOffset` which contained type information of the mapped dimensions.
-For (fieldview) embedded we introduced a `ConnectivityField` which could be generated from the OffsetProvider information.
+For (fieldview) embedded we introduced a `ConnectivityField` (now `Connectivity`) which could be generated from the OffsetProvider information.

 These different concepts had overlap but were not 1-to-1 replacements.